V-Sekai/.github/profile/README.md

 ### What are we making?

-We use the Godot game engine which makes the distribution of custom avatars and worlds in a networked environment possible.
+We use the Godot game engine to distribute custom avatars and worlds in a networked environment.
 We plan to offer hosting via our own web server, as well as individual server hosting and social functions, and in the future plan to broaden what we can offer.
-We are tackling many of the technical challenges required to make such a project possible on the Godot game engine, including:
+We challenge many of the technical problems needed to make this project possible on the Godot game engine, including:

     - Spatialised audio and VOIP support
     - Native VRM support